 The thin walls of the temple express the highest level of engineering reached by the Incas.
 Its walls fit perfectly without any type of mortar.
 It is known that a large part of the walls as well as doors and temples were covered by a wide band of gold.
 After the Spanish invasion, the temple was looted and the gold stolen.

 In the 15th century, when the Inca emperor Pachacutec assumed power, beautification works were carried out throughout the city of Cusco.
-The Inticancha was renamed Coricancha.
-Huge walls were built (the finest in the entire empire) and lined with sheets of gold, silver and precious stones.
+Under his rule, the temple was made bigger and more beautiful with grand architecture, becoming the most important spiritual center of the empire.
+What's more, the name Inticancha was changed to Coricancha, and huge walls were built (the finest in the entire empire) and lined with sheets of gold, silver and precious stones.

 The Coricancha housed shrines to the different Inca gods.
 The most important was the shrine to the sun.
 It is believed that it was surrounded by gold while the temple of the moon, silver.

-In the 16th century, after the Spanish invasion, the Coricancha was looted.
+In the 16th century, after the Spanish invasion, the Qorikancha was looted.
 Some chroniclers suggest that the gold was transferred to Cajamarca to pay for Atahualpa's ransom.

 The temple was owned by Francisco Pizarro who assigned it to the Dominican order who built the church and convent of Santo Domingo.